aibymlMelissa/whatsapp-secretary-v0/README.md

    Response: "Sorry, Mr Hung is not available..."

 ✅ AUTHORIZED (phone + password):
-   From: +852YYYYYYYY
+   From: Boss Number
-   Message: "XXXXXXXXXXXX - What appointments do we have today?"
+   Message: "PASSWORD - What appointments do we have today?"
    Response: [Full detailed response with appointment information]
 ```